bonfire-js/bonfire.js/README.md

 # Bonfire.js
-Bonfire is a powerful, yet easy to use, JavaScript data structure for working with FireBase
+Bonfire is a powerful and easy to use JavaScript data structure for working with Firebase